openeuropa/europa-search-client/README.md

 - `apiKey` (string): Used by the Search and Ingestion APIs.
 - `database` (string): Used by Ingestion API.
-- `infoApiEndpoint` (string, valid URI): The endpoint for Info API.
+- `infoApiEndpoint` (string, valid URI): The Search API info endpoint.
-- `searchApiEndpoint` (string, valid URI): The endpoint for Search API.
+- `searchApiEndpoint` (string, valid URI): The Search API endpoint.
-- `facetApiEndpoint` (string, valid URI): The endpoint for Facet API.
+- `facetApiEndpoint` (string, valid URI): The Search API facets endpoint.
 - `tokenApiEndpoint` (string, valid URI): The endpoint for Authorisation/Token API.
 - `consumerKey` (string): Used by Authorisation/Token API.
 - `consumerSecret` (string): Used by Authorisation/Token API.
-- `textIngestionApiEndpoint` (string, valid URI): Used by Ingestion API to ingest text.
+- `textIngestionApiEndpoint` (string, valid URI): The Ingestion API endpoint to ingest text.
-- `fileIngestionApiEndpoint` (string, valid URI): Used by Ingestion API to ingest files.
+- `fileIngestionApiEndpoint` (string, valid URI): The Ingestion API endpoint to ingest files.
-- `deleteApiEndpoint` (string, valid URI): Used by Ingestion API to delete a document from the index.
+- `deleteApiEndpoint` (string, valid URI): The Ingestion API endpoint to delete a document from the index.

 ### Server info